 1Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 2And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.

-The more we know about our Lord Jesus, the better we can see how amazing He was and continues to be; this leads us to more informed worship.
-Worship is more than saying, “Lord, we worship You.”
+The more we know about our Lord Jesus, the better we can see how amazing He was and continues to be.
+This leads us to a more informed worship that is more than saying, “Lord, we worship You.”
 One can almost hear the Lord responding, “OK, I’m ready to receive your worship, now go ahead and do it.”
-What do we say to Him when we worship?
-To be sure, music and lyrics provide us with a means for worship, but they are not synonymous with worship.
-They may spark an emotional aspect of worship, which can be helpful.
-But worship emanates from with us, our whole selves, not just our emotions.

-Perhaps a simple illustration might help.
+The apostle Paul extends our “spiritual service of worship” to include a whole-body experience (“present your bodies”) with a fully engaged thinking (“renewing your minds”).
+Perhaps a simple illustration may help.
 When a young man expresses love to his bride, he begins with the words, “I love you.”
-He says it with feeling, and he says it quite often.
+He says it with feeling, and he says it quite often—and she delights in receiving this expression of his feelings.
 But, if all he says is those words over and over, it begins to sound rote.
-Even if he sings “I love you” over and over, the tune, after a while, loses its emotional impact.
-He needs to grow in his expression of love for her by describing what he loves about her.
-Over forty years of marriage, he learns to express his love with an expanse of phrases and descriptions, as poet Elizabeth Barrett Browning wrote, “How do I love thee?
+Even if he sings “I love you” over and over, after a while the tune loses its emotional impact.
+He needs to grow in his expression of love for her by looking deeply into her eyes and describing what he loves about her.
+Over the years of marriage, he learns to express his love with an expanse of phrases and descriptions, as poet Elizabeth Barrett Browning wrote, “How do I love thee?
 Let me count the ways.”

 We grow in our worship by redirecting our thoughts from worldly things to the expanding delight of serving God with our intelligent worship.
 That is what He accepts as “good and acceptable and perfect.”
-So the more we learn about our Lord Jesus Christ, the more we engage our minds in attributing to Him His worth.
-Thus, we take Peter’s final words as essential for growing in our worship: “[G]row in the grace and knowledge of our Lord and Savior Jesus Christ.
-To Him be the glory, both now and to the day of eternity.
-Amen” (2 Peter 3:18).
+The more we learn about our Lord Jesus Christ, the more we engage our minds in attributing to Him His worth.
+Thus, we take Peter’s final words as essential for growing in our worship:

 Meekness and majesty, manhood and deity